Key takeaways

 • Not every debt relief company is legit, so be prepared to research any company you consider.

 If you’re struggling to pay off your debt and at risk of defaulting, a debt relief company may be able to provide assistance.
-Debt relief can come in a few forms, including self-driven ones, but a debt relief company can help you navigate whichever process is best for your situation — typically at a cost.
+Debt relief can come in a few forms, including self-driven ones, but a debt relief company can help you tackle the process.
+However, you’ll pay a fee for their services.

 What are debt relief companies?